lokiiarora/python-tutorial-college/README.md

 ## Issues and Bugs
 Feel free to point out constructive errors and raise it in the issues section .
 Criticism is always welcome.

+## Caution
+Made using Python 2 .
+Please use the same or shift the proprietary changes accordingly